 Find your own breathing space in Jersey’s wildly beautiful National Park.
-Reconnect with nature at these protected wide-open spaces where you can spot majestic Marsh Harriers circling overhead and catch a glimpse of other rare breeds such as Atlantic Puffins and Red-billed Choughs.
+Reconnect with nature at these protected wide-open spaces where you can spot majestic Marsh Harriers circling overhead and catch a glimpse of other rare jersey birds such as Atlantic Puffins and Red-billed Choughs.

 Les Landes is situated on the north west tip of Jersey and home to Grantez castle and the race course.
 The landscape features open areas and short grass where you can find Skylarks.
 The Skylark is a small bird best known from its beautiful melodic song given typically while hovering high in the air: the bird is often invisible against a blue sky.
 Today the Skylark is a common autumn migrant to Jersey and some birds spend the winter on the island.